Section 1031 Exchanges in Business Sales

 • The seller has 180 days to close on the replacement commercial property from the date of the original sale.

-Corporately-Owned Personal Property May Qualify for Section 1031 Exchange
+Corporate Personal Property May Qualify

 A ‘Line of Business’ Exchange Qualifies Under Section 1031

-• Selling a ‘line of business’ qualifies under Section 1031 and would shelter such proceeds from capital gains taxes so long as the seller purchases another like-minded ‘line of business’ within 180 days of the sale.
+• Selling a ‘line of business’ qualifies under Section 1031 and would shelter proceeds from capital gains taxes so long as the seller purchases another like-minded ‘line of business’ within 180 days of the sale.

 • A ‘line of business’ under Section 1031 is limited to franchise rights or broadcast rights (items with discrete and calculable value that give the business a right to engage the public).